SAP SE – Annual report – 31 December 2025

 - Our management primarily uses the non-IFRS measures, rather than the IFRS measures, as the basis for making financial, strategic, and operating decisions.

-- The variable components of our Executive Board members’ and employees’ remuneration are based on non-IFRS numbers such as operating profit (non-IFRS) and operating margin (non-IFRS) rather than on the respective IFRS measures.
-An additional variable component used is CCB.
+- The variable components of our Executive Board members’ and employees’ remuneration are based on non-IFRS numbers rather than the respective IFRS measures.
+Although we exclude expenses related to regulatory compliance matters from non-IFRS results, starting in 2025 we no longer adjust for these expenses when determining the Executive Board members’ remuneration.

 - The annual budgeting process for all management units is based on operating profit (non-IFRS) numbers rather than the respective IFRS financial measure.